Lieutenant Colonel Stephen Fennessy

 Scott Lyons, Enrollment and Scholarship Officer, sc.lyons@northeastern.edu

 The Department of Military Science offers the Army Reserve Officers’ Training Corps program.
+Military science is a program available to all undergraduate and graduate students, regardless of their college or major.
 The goal of the program is to develop leadership potential in men and women and to prepare them for an officer’s commission in the Active Army, Army Reserve, or Army National Guard.
 The curriculum teaches principles of leadership and personnel management and seeks to develop leadership traits such as teamwork, responsibility, initiative, self-confidence, and discipline.

 The Army ROTC program is conducted at Northeastern University.
-For more information, write:
+Army ROTC cadets at Northeastern participate in co-op as any other undergraduate Northeastern student.

 Completion of the Army ROTC program will lead to a commission as a second lieutenant in the Army, Army Reserve, or the Army National Guard.
 The program consists of the basic course (freshman and sophomore years) and advanced course (junior and senior years).
 The program does not conflict with co-op schedules.